GenesysCloudBlueprints/zoom-meetings-sms-blueprint/blueprint/index-draft.md

    ![Expand the first data action](images/expandFirstDataAction.png "Expand the First Data Action")

-7. From the **Category** list, select your "Create Zoom Meeting" data action.
-From the **Data Action** drop menu, select your "Create Zoom Meeting" data action.
+7. From the **Category** list, select the category for your "Create Zoom Meeting" data action.
+From the **Data Action** drop menu, select the data action that creates the Zoom meeting.

   ![Map the category and data action for the first data action](images/mapFirstDataAction.png "Map the category and data action for the first data action")